swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 inclined to play.
 I checked in with another Mostly Go friend, Harry Teitelman, and he was in the lounge area playing a kind of consulting/teaching game where everyone was exploring various lines of play for black and white.
-Jonathan Hop, author of the
+Jonathan Hop 4D, author of the
 [So You Want To Play Go?](https://www.amazon.com/So-You-Want-Play-Level-ebook/dp/B003X9781O#navbar) series as well as translator of
 [excellent NHK content](https://www.youtube.com/watch?v=noCZ5gwRBCY)